Houdini (album): Legacy

 Treblezine named Houdini as one of the "10 Essential Sludge Metal Albums" and "The 30 Best Grunge Albums".
 Diffuser.fm rated it as number 10 on its list of "10 Best Grunge Albums".
 The track "Hooch" is rated as one of the best songs of the decade by Pitchfork in the book The Pitchfork 500: Our Guide to the Greatest Songs from Punk to the Present.

 Mastodon drummer Brann Dailor listed the album as an influence.

 In 2005, the album was performed live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.
 Subsequent performances of the album occurred over the next few years, such as their appearance at the Primavera Sound festival in 2007 and on the band's 25th Anniversary tour in 2009.
 A specially recorded live performance of the album was released as A Live History of Gluttony and Lust in 2006.

-Largely out of print since the 1990s, the album was reissued in 2016 through Third Man Records.
+Largely out of print on vinyl since the 1990s, the album was reissued in 2016 through Third Man Records.

+For the album's 30th anniversary, Osborne reflected that while Houdini was not a personal high point, it remained one of the band's most popular releases.
+He described it as "a fun thing to do, by and large, even with the problems we had with Cobain," noting that it helped the band reach a wider audience and "sold over a hundred thousand copies."
+Osborne added that he preferred the album's rawer production to the more polished sound of their later major-label releases Stoner Witch and Stag.